deseretbook/quire/README.md

 ## TODO

 * validate created sample with epubcheck.
-NOTE: the epub probably won't ever pass.
+NOTE: the epub probably won't ever pass completely because of the way the links are rewritten.

 # TO-DONE